David-Moreira/BlazorXTabs/README.md

         </XTab>

 ## Setup:
-You can install the package via the nuget package manager just search for *Blazored.Modal*.
+You can install the package via the nuget package manager just search for *BlazorXTabs*.
 You can also install via powershell using the following command.

 ```powershell
 Install-Package BlazorXTabs